Hogan offers reward in Baltimore homicide. Some city leaders say he isn’t doing enough to stem violence.

 “We have repeatedly over and over again introduced legislation to try to do something about that,” Hogan said of the crime.
 “We’ve continually tried to press the leaders in Baltimore City to take more action.
 We’ve invested money from the state.
 We’ve sent state resources in to assist.”

-Sen. Cory V. McCray (D-Baltimore City) said there has to be collaboration for Baltimore to stem the violence.
+Baltimore City) said there has to be collaboration for Baltimore to stem the violence.

 “We don’t have time to keep going back and forth,” he said.